AnandSShekhawat/Github-Copilot-Restored/Labfiles/Standalone-lab03/Lab3-copy.md

       ![](media/authorize(3).png)

-24. Verify your codespace is running.
+24. Verify if the codespace is running.
 Make sure the VS Code looks as shown below:

       ![](media/skillscodespaces(1).png)